AlixDeclerck/lsfbTranslation/README.md

 # lsfbTranslation
 Implementing and compare state-of-the-art model to generate sign language glosses wih NLP.

-This `umons` project under the `PhD Dupont` direction is intended to translate French texts to glosses where glosses are a temporary step to generate visual signs.
+This `UMONS` project under the `PhD Dupont` direction is intended to translate French texts to glosses where glosses are a temporary step to generate visual signs.
 This is the Alix Declerck's Master 1 memory.

 This repository gather algorithms they are used to do NLP learning.

 ## Installation documentation

+The corpus `Contes en gloses (LSF)` is distributed via https://www.ortolang.fr

 https://conda.io/projects/conda/en/latest/commands.html